Registered AgentNV

 Can I be my own registered agent in Nevada?

-Yes, if you are a Nevada resident with a physical Nevada street address.
-You must be available at that address during normal business hours (approximately 9 AM–5 PM, Monday–Friday).
-Non-residents cannot serve as their own registered agent and must use a commercial registered agent service.
+Yes — Nevada law permits any individual who is a Nevada resident, at least 18 years old, and has a physical Nevada street address to serve as their own registered agent.
+You must be available at that address during normal business hours (approximately 9 AM–5 PM, Monday–Friday) to accept service of process.
+Non-residents cannot serve as their own registered agent and must hire a commercial registered agent service.

 Official Source